UMMS-Biocore/bootcamp/README.md

 This bootcamp intend to use UMMS Cluster and requires UMMS cluster account.

-- If you haven't join into Dolphin Group, please follow steps in our [Dolphin guide](preliminary_steps.md).
+- If you haven't join into ViaFoundry/Dolphin Group, please follow steps in our [ViaFoundry/Dolphin guide](preliminary_steps.md).

 - Please join our slack channel to ask your questions.
   To learn how we use, please check [How to use the Bootcamp Slack channel](slack.md).